danielvdbilt/Omdb-PHP/README.md

 # Omdb-PHP
 PHP API for omdb movie database with: movie info, imdb scores and rotten tomatoes scores

+## Download

+Add the library with composer

+composer require danielvdbilt/omdb-php

 ## Usages

 Finding movie by title, year is optional